-A summary of the checklist points by article is set out in the table on the next page together with a reference to the respective article contents.
-To examine a specific article from the list below, please click on the article description in the table to be taken directly to the relevant section of the checklist.
+A summary of the checklist points by article is set out in the table of contents on the next page together with a reference to the respective article contents.
+To examine a specific article from the list below, please click on the article description to be taken directly to the relevant section of the checklist.

 Within the checklist, the relevant legislative text is set out in blue introductory boxes with specific criteria for our verification listed underneath.
 For the full legislative text please refer back to the blue boxes.

 The checklist contains links to relevant EBA guidelines set out in the back of this document.

-Article Summary of article contents Checklist P oints Article 20 - Simplicity 20(1) True sale 1, 2 ✓ 20(2) Severe clawback (part a) 2a ✓ 20(3) Severe clawback (part b) 2b ✓ 20(4) True sale with intermediate steps 3 ✓ 20(5) Assignment perfection 4 ✓ 20(6) Encumbrances to enforceability of true sale 5 ✓ 20(7) Eligibility criteria and active portfolio management 6 - 8 ✓ 20(8) Homogeneity, obligations of the underlying exposures, periodic payment streams, no transferable securities 9 - 14 ✓ 20(9) No securitisation positions 15 ✓ 20(10) Origination, underwriting standards and expertise, unverified home loans 16 - 21 ✓ 20(11) No undue delay after selection, no exposures in default and to credit-impaired or insolvent debtors/guarantors, portion of restructured debtors, adverse credit history, higher pool risk 22 - 30 ✓ 20(12) At least one payment made 31 ✓ 20(13) No predominant dependence on the sale of asset 32 ✓ Article 21 - Standardisation 21(1) Risk retention 33 ✓ 21(2) Appropriate mitigation of interest-rate and currency risks, disclosure, no further derivatives, hedging derivatives according to common standards 34 - 39 ✓ 21(3) Referenced interest payments 40 ✓ 21(4) Requirements in the event of enforcement or delivery of an acceleration notice: no cash trap, sequential amortisation, no automatic liquidation 41 - 44 ✓ 21(5) Non-sequential priority of payments 45 ✓ 21(6) Early amortisation provisions/triggers for termination of revolving period 46 - 50 ✓ 21(7) Duties, responsibilities and replacement of transaction parties 51 - 53 ✓ 21(8) Expertise of the servicer 54, 55 ✓ 21(9) Remedies and actions by Servicer related to delinquency and default of debtor, priorities of payments, triggers for changes, obligation to report 56 - 61 ✓ 21(10) Resolution of investor conflicts and fiduciary party responsibilities and duties 62, 63 ✓ Articles 2 Articles 22 and 7 - Transparency 22(1) Historical asset data 64 - 66 ✓ 22(2) AUP/asset verification 67, 68 ✓ 22(3) Liability cashflow model 69, 70 ✓ 22(4) Environmental performance of asset 71 ✓ 22(5) Responsibility for article 7 and information disclosure before pricing and 15 days after closing 72 - 75 ✓ 7(1) Transparency requirements: availability of reports, documentation, underlying loan data 76 - 101 ✓ 7(2) Transparency requirements: designation of responsible entity, securitisation repository 102, 103 ✓
+Article Summary of article contents Checklist Points Article 20 - Simplicity • 20(1) True sale 1, 2 ✓ 20(2) Severe clawback (part a) 2a ✓ 20(3) Severe clawback (part b) 2b ✓ 20(4) True sale with intermediate steps 3 ✓ 20(5) Assignment perfection ✓ 20(6) Encumbrances to enforceability of true sale ✓ 20(7) Eligibility criteria, active portfolio management, and exposure transferred after closing 6 - 8 ✓ 20(8) Homogeneity, enforceability, full recourse, periodic payment streams, no transferable securities 9 - 14 ✓ 20(9) No securitisation positions 15 ✓ 20(10) Origination, underwriting standards, unverified residential loans, assessment of creditworthiness, originator expertise 16 - 21 ✓ 20(11) No undue delay after selection, no exposures in default or to credit-impaired or insolvent debtors/guarantors, portion of restructured debtors, adverse credit history, higher pool risk 22 - 30 ✓ 20(12) At least one payment made 31 ✓ 20(13) No predominant dependence on the sale of asset 32 ✓ Article 21 - Standardisation 21(1) Risk retention 33 ✓ 21(2) Appropriate mitigation of interest-rate and currency risks and disclosure, no further derivatives and hedging derivatives according to common standards 34 - 39 ✓ 21(3) Referenced interest payments 40 ✓ 21(4) Requirements in the event of enforcement or delivery of acceleration notice: no cash trap, sequential amortisation, no reversal, no automatic liquidation 41 - 44 ✓ 21(5) Non-sequential priority of payments 45 ✓ 21(6) Early amortisation provisions/triggers for termination of revolving period 46 - 50 ✓ 21(7) Duties, responsibilities, and replacement of transaction parties 51 - 53 ✓ 21(8) Expertise of the servicer 54, 55 ✓ 21(9) Remedies and actions by servicer related to delinquency and default of debtor, priorities of payments, triggers for changes, obligation to report 56 - 61 ✓ 21(10) Resolution of investor conflicts and fiduciary party responsibilities and duties 62, 63 ✓ Articles 2 2 and 7 - Transparency 22(1) Historical asset data 64 - 66 ✓ 22(2) AUP/asset verification 67, 68 ✓ 22(3) Liability cashflow model 69, 70 ✓ 22(4) Environmental performance of asset 71 ✓ 22(5) Responsibility for article 7, information disclosure before pricing and 15 days after closing 72 - 75 ✓ 7(1) Transparency requirements: underlying loan data, documentation, priority of payments, transaction summary, STS notification, investor report, inside information, significant event report, simultaneous, without delay 76 - 101 ✓ 7(2) Transparency requirements: securitisation repository, designation of responsible entity, 102, 103 ✓